Thatguy560/CV/README.md

 | [Acebook](https://github.com/Thatguy560/acebook-5Makerteers)  | A Facebook clone built in a team of five, over a two week period, User stories were provided to us by Makers Coaches.                     | Ruby on Rails, Javascript, Bootstrap, Capybara, RSpec |
 | [Road To Discovery](https://github.com/Team-react/Playlist_App)  | About to leave for that 5 hour journey to home, but forgot to make a playlist?
 No problem Introducing: ROAD TO DISCOVERY.
 This was my final project at Makers Academy and took just under two weeks to build.                     | React, Node, Javascript, Spotify Web API |

-All the rest of my projects can be found here on my [Github](https://github.com/Thatguy560?tab=repositories) account.
+All of my other projects can be found here on my [Github](https://github.com/Thatguy560?tab=repositories) account.

 <!-- Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples. -->